-There are varying degrees of enlargement.
+There are varying degrees of prostate enlargement.

-If you are diagnosed with BPH (also called benign prostatic hypertrophy) and have uncomfortable urinary symptoms, you may need surgery.
 Special diets, changes in drinking habits, and medications are often tried before surgery is recommended.

 Your doctor may recommend a simple prostatectomy if your prostate is very large and you are suffering from: